QuantEcon/lecture-source-py/source/rst/estspec.rst

 The answer is straightforward, although it does involve some algebra

-With a bit of effort one can show that, for any integer :math:`j > 0`,
+With a bit of effort, one can show that for any integer :math:`j > 0`,

 .. math::